Richard-Lenoir station

 Richard-Lenoir ([ʁiʃaʁ lənwaʁ]) is a station on Line 5 of the Paris Métro, located in the 11th arrondissement.

 Location

-The station is located under Boulevard Richard-Lenoir, alongside the covered Canal Saint-Martin, near Allée Verte and the Rue Pelée.
+The station is located under Boulevard Richard-Lenoir, alongside the covered Canal Saint-Martin, near the Allée Verte and Rue Pelée.

 History

 It opened on 17 December 1906, as part of the extension of Line 5 from Place Mazas (now Quai de la Rapée) to Lancry (today Jacques Bonsergent).
 The name refers to Boulevard Richard-Lenoir, named after the industrialist François Richard (1765–1839) who went by the name Richard-Lenoir after the death of his business partner Joseph Lenoir-Dufresne.
 It saw 2,172,035 passengers entering the station in 2018, which places it in 247th position for attendance out of 302 metro stations.

 Services for travellers

 Access

 The station has two accesses, all of which consist of fixed stairs: